 Default Type: Here you have to select a type as default for the email of this mailbox.

 Default Priority: Here you have to select the default priority that assigns to the mails of this group.

 Status: You have to set the status as enable or disable of this mailbox.

 Admin can see the activities in this section.
 Admin can also delete the Activities.

-SLA Ticket priority: In this admin have to set Ticket Respond Time, Ticket resolve time, Working hours and status in respect to ticket’s priority.
+SLA Ticket priority: In this admin have to set Ticket Respond Time, Ticket resolve time, Working hours, and status with respect to ticket’s priority.

 At least one condition for SLA to apply: In this admin have to select various conditions, so that if any one of those conditions will apply then the SLA will work.

-All conditions for SLA: In this admin will select various conditions and of all the condition will apply to a single ticket then this SLA will work.
+All conditions for SLA: In this admin will select various conditions and if all the conditions will apply to a single ticket then this SLA will work.

 SLA policies have a set structure.
 Each SLA policy has:

 -A set of conditions that a ticket must satisfy in order for the SLA policy to be applied.